JuanMartinEcheverria/SQL-Practice/README.md

 LIMIT 10
 ```

-Key insights were derived from the data:
+With the help of ChatGPT, key insights were derived from the data.
+These are the following:

 - Top Paying Roles 💸